 BE WARY OF RELYING TOO HEAVILY ON QUOTES FROM CLERGY AND RELIGIOUS LEADERS.
 While there are smart and prophetic voices among them, there are often wide gaps between what clergy preach and what congregation members do or believe.

 CULTIVATE SOURCES.
-Fewer stories “break” in religion than on other beats, so cultivating sources is extremely important for ferreting out stories.
+Fewer stories “break” in religion than on other beats, so cultivating sources is extremely important when trying to surface story ideas.